spiri2/PokeDB/README.md

-PokeDB is a PokémonGo feed bot that queries data from your RDM database and parses it based on user input.
+PokeDB is a PokémonGo utility bot that queries data from your RDM database and parses it based on user input.
 From there it translates the data into a readable format and sends to a discord channel either in text or embed format.

 PokeDB also has a webhook listener set up that takes data from external RDM services (ie: other mappers) and parses it in the same way as the other data.
 Additionally there are admin commands and toggles for most of these functions.